+Behaviors that may result in disciplinary action from a teacher/academic team or referral to the office for administrative support

-Level 1 Behaviors Level 2 Behaviors Unauthorized use of personal electronics Open container of food/drink in classrooms Failure to comply with established classroom rules and/or teacher expectations (sleeping in class, disrupting learning environment, off-task behavior, non-belligerent failure to comply with staff directives, etc) Also includes off-task behavior with digital learning device Public Display of Affection Profane/Inappropriate language or gesture Accessing or producing inappropriate content on digital learning device Failure to serve teacher-assigned consequence Unauthorized use of school elevator Insubordination (Belligerent and/or profane refusal to comply with staff directive) Gestured, verbal, or written disrespect towards school staff Being in an unassigned area within the school building The staff of Greenfield Central Junior High encourages appropriate and responsible use of personal electronics.
-When not used in this way, these devices can become a distraction to student learning and/or interfere with school functions.
-Students at Greenfield Central Junior High are allowed to use their personal electronics only prior to 8:35, in the cafeteria during their lunch period, and after school is dismissed.
-When used inappropriately, or at unauthorized times, the following steps will be followed: 1st offense = Warning and documentation by a staff member 2nd offense = Two days of lunch detention assigned by a staff member 3rd offense = Office Referral and Tuesday/Friday School detention Additional violations of this rule may Level 1 Consequences At the teacher's discretion, student misconduct will be documented and students may be assigned the following consequences: • Lunch detention • Tuesday/Friday School detention • Removal from class to in-school detention • Individual behavior management plans for specific a specific class(es) • Conferences with parents/teachers as necessary Level 2 Consequences Student misconduct will be documented and students may be assigned consequences that include: • Tuesday/Friday School detention • In-school detention • Conferences with parents/teachers/administrators as necessary • Off-campus placement • Home suspension • Expulsion from school result in the device being held in the school office for parent/guardian to pick up.
-The student may be assigned additional Tuesday/Friday School detentions or in-school detention
+- Failure to comply with established classroom rules and/or teacher expectations (sleeping in class, disrupting learning environment, off-task behavior, non-belligerent failure to comply with staff directives, etc) - Also includes off-task behavior with digital learning device - Public Display of Affection - Profane/Inappropriate language or gesture - Accessing or producing inappropriate content on digital learning device - Failure to serve teacher-assigned consequence - Unauthorized use of school elevator - Insubordination (Belligerent and/or profane refusal to comply with staff directive) - Gestured, verbal, or written disrespect towards school staff - Being in an unassigned area within the school building - Use of personal electronics during instructional time

+Consequences

+Student misconduct will be documented and students may be assigned the following consequences:

+- Conferences with parents/teachers as necessary

+- Lunch detention

+- After school detention

+- Removal from class to in-school detention

+- Individual behavior management plans for specific a specific class(es)

+- In-school detention

+- Out of school suspension

+- Expulsion from school

-Extremely serious acts of misconduct are considered grounds for immediate suspension/expulsion from school, as listed in later sections of this handbook.
+\Extremely serious acts of misconduct are considered grounds for immediate suspension/expulsion from school, as listed in later sections of this handbook.

-Extremely inappropriate misuse of a digital learning device is also not included in the school-wide discipline policy described above, but such misconduct is described in the G-CCSC Technology Handbook (Appendix D).
+\Extremely inappropriate misuse of a digital learning device is also not included in the school-wide discipline policy described above, but such misconduct is described in the G-CCSC Technology Handbook (Appendix D).
 Behavior of this nature is grounds for suspension/expulsion from school and includes security breaches, downloading/installing external software, and some instances of accessing inappropriate content.
 This behavior could also result in a loss of device privileges.